matteotagliatti/notes.nvim/README.md

 - `<leader>njj` - Open today's journal entry
 - `<leader>njy` - Open yesterday's journal entry
 - `<leader>njt` - Open tomorrow's journal entry

-### Media

-- `<leader>nm` - Create a new media entry (book or movie).
-This will prompt you for:
-  - Media type (book/movie)
-  - Title
-  - Author
-  - Automatically uses today's date
-  - Creates a markdown file in the media directory with structured frontmatter